-Take one stem at a time with one hand, and use your other hand to hold the flowers in place.
-Assemble four flowers at an even height in a square shape — these will be at the center of the dome.
-Arrange the other flowers one by one around the center flowers to create a dome shape.
-Note: To better see what the bouquet will look like in your hand, stand in front of a mirror as you construct the bouquet to observe how the shape is progressing.
+Hold one stem at a time with one hand, and clutch the other flowers with another hand.
+Collect four flowers at an even height in a square shape – it will be the main point of the bouquet.
+Adjust the other flowers around the center to create a fully round shape.
+Better to do it while facing a mirror to check the shape progress.

-Use a rubber band or floral tape to bind the stems at the spot where they naturally join (about 3 to 4 inches below the flower heads).
-Repeat the binding toward the end of the stems, leaving about 2 inches of excess stem beneath the bind to trim later.
-Either place the stems in water and wrap them later or continue to Step 4.
+Use a rubber band or floral tape to tie up the stems around 3 to 4 inches below the flower heads.
+Bundle it again on the end of the stems, give space about 2 inches of excess stem to cut later.
+Place the stems in water and tuck them later or go on to Step 4.